jchanunhs/EzPassWindowsVersion/README.md

 # EzPassApplication
-EzPass simulation in Java Language and using MVC design patterns.
+Created an EzPass simulation in Java Language and using MVC design patterns.

 src folder contains their respective model,view,control objects